Hedge funds caught in bigger squeeze than 2021 meme stock frenzy - Goldman Sachs note

 World stocks were last down 0.7% .MIWD00000PUS with Friday's strong U.S. jobs report renewing concerns that the Fed may have to remain aggressive in its monetary tightening to tame inflation.

+Still, the main stock indexes remain up through Friday, led by Nasdaq, which was up by around 14% since the start of this year.
+Goldman Sachs that fundamental long-short hedge funds posted a gain of 3.79% in January, driven by their market exposure.
+Systematic long-short funds, which use algorithmic trading, were down 0.50%.

 The largest short positions held by hedge funds were in industrials and information technology companies, the Goldman note said.
-It added that hedge funds also exited many long positions in Asian developing markets and Chinese equities.
+It added that hedge funds also exited many long positions in Asian developing markets and Chinese equities last week.

-Meanwhile, after stuttering recoveries during a volatile two years, AMC and GME are now trading above their price levels of Jan.
-15, 2021 just before the meme stock frenzy began.

 Resurgent risk appetite among some investors has also fuelled rallies in the shares of so-called meme stocks since the start of this year, though many analysts are sceptical the recent moves will last.